TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Email/Index.rst

 Email
 =====

-..  versionadded:: 12.0
-    The TCA type :php:`email` has been introduced.
-It replaces the :php:`eval=email` option of TCA type :php:`input`.
-See also :ref:`columns-email-migration`.

 ..  versionadded:: 13.0
     When using the `email` type, TYPO3 takes care of :ref:`generating the according database field <t3coreapi:auto-generated-db-structure>`.